sam-hatley/real-estate-data/README.md

 > Instructions are clear, it's easy to run the code, and the code works

-**As the above criterion references "the code", I'll only reference *running* the [main ETL script](parameterized.py) here.
+**As the above criterion references "the code", I'll only reference running the [*main ETL script*](parameterized.py) in this section.
 A full setup guide, including each of the cloud services, is available at [this link](notes/setup.md).**

 ### Requirements

 This project was developed in WSL2 running Debian.
 The guide below assumes you are running the code in a Debian or Ubuntu environment.
-Additionally, this program requires a Google Cloud Storage bucket, which can be initalized manually, or through [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).
+Additionally, this program requires a Google Cloud Storage bucket, which can be initalized manually, or through Terraform.

 *(To initalize through terraform, update the values in [variables.tf](variables.tf) to include your GCP project name and region, before using [main.tf](main.tf) to build resources.)*